Nvzdev0/Vanguard-Bypass/README.md

 4) Build the project as x64 release.
 5) Run the code as administrator.
 6) Run the popup bypass and do the steps the app asks u to do
-7) once in the 5vs5 Screen use the Emulate Vanguard Choice & inject ur thingy
+7) once in the 5vs5 Screen use the Emulate Vanguard Choice & inject ur thingy after opening the game again
 8) after the match ends use the Match end Choice

 # Disclaimer